YuriStratulat/Yuri-Stratulat/testplan.md

 ## 4. Accounts Transfer
 As a user that have several acounts (i.e. cash, VISA, PayPal, AMEX) I would like to have the option to transfer/move founds between acounts
 ### Acceptance criteria:
 * By tapping on "two arrows" icon on top right corner, will open new screen.
-In this screen user will be able to transfer founds between his existing accounts
+In this "New transfer" screen, user will be able to transfer founds between the existing accounts.

 ## 5. Intro tutorial